 The federal government regulates the maximum weight of commercial trucks and other types of tractor-trailers.
 The amount of cargo a truck driver is permitted to carry depends on the number of axles on the vehicle.

 When a semi-truck exceeds the maximum weight, the driver may have difficulty operating the vehicle and cause a collision.
 Overweight and overloaded truck accidents in Omaha can cause devastating injuries.
-If you were injured in a truck collision, reach out to one of our dedicated tractor-trailer accident attorneys at Berry Law.
+If you were injured in a truck collision, reach out to one of our Omaha Truck Accident Lawyers at Berry Law.

 Calculating the Weight of a Truck Before Driving on the Road